kahihia/Django-SecurityAPI/source/API/setup.rst

    $ pip install -r requirements.txt

-If you have the error `pg_config not found` just install the `libpq_dev` package.
+If you have the error :code:`pg_config not found` just install the :code:`libpq_dev` package.
-If you have the error `could not run curl-config` install the `libcurl4-openssl-dev` package.
+If you have the error :code:`could not run curl-config` install the :code:`libcurl4-openssl-dev` package.
 Then re-install the requirements

-You have to create a `local_settings.py` in the same folder as `setting.py` in order to extend this file (see the end of `setting.py`) ; this is useful for managing different data base between local development and deployement :
+You have to create a :code:`local_settings.py` in the same folder as :code:`setting.py` in order to extend this file (see the end of :code:`setting.py`) ; this is useful for managing different data base between local development and deployement :

 .. code-block:: shell

    $ touch local_settings.py

-In this file are the settings set to use the local database (`DEBUG` is set to True for dev', false for production.) :
+In this file are the settings set to use the local database (:code:`DEBUG` is set to :code:`True` for dev', :code:`False` for production.) :

 .. code-block:: python